Xi Shi: Influence

-The Xi Shi Temple, which lies at the foot of the Zhu Luo Hill (苎萝) in the southern part of Xiaoshan, on the banks of the Huansha River.

 The West Lake in Hangzhou is said to be the incarnation of Xi Shi, hence it is also called Xizi Lake, Xizi being another name for Xi Shi, meaning Lady Xi.
-In his famous work of Song poetry, Drinks at West Lake through Sunshine and Rain (飲湖上初睛居雨), renowned scholar Su Shi compared Xi Shi's beauty to the West Lake.
+In his famous poem Drinks at West Lake through Sunshine and Rain (飲湖上初睛居雨), renowned Song Dynasty poet Su Shi compared the beauty of the West Lake to that of Xi Shi.

-Li Bai of the Tang dynasty wrote a poem about Xi Shi.
+Several Tang Dynasty poets wrote about Xi Shi and her story in their poetry, including Li Bai and Wang Wei.

 Xi Shi is mentioned in the novel Journey to the West, as a sign of grace and beauty.
+Her story is also referenced in the novel "[A Song to Drown Rivers" by Ann Liang.

-Xi Shi is mentioned in the novel Dream of the Red Chamber, the heroine Lin Daiyu is described as having a sickly appearance like Xi Shi, and has more beauty than her.
-Both Lin and Xi Shi give readers the image of a beautiful, sickly- looking lady.
+Xi Shi is referenced in one of the Four Masterpieces of Chinese literature, Dream of the Red Chamber, where the heroine Lin Daiyu is described as having a delicate and frail appearance akin to that of Xi Shi.
+Both Lin and Xi Shi evoke the image of a beautiful lady with a delicate and fragile presence.

-Xi Shi appears in the wuxia short story by Jin Yong (Louis Cha), "Sword of the Yue Maiden".
+Xi Shi appears in the martial arts fiction by Jin Yong (Louis Cha), "Sword of the Yue Maiden".

 Her name also inspired the modern name of the Shih Tzu, whose Chinese name translates to "Xi Shi dog", but whose English name has been claimed to come from the word for "lion".
 The moniker "lion dog" in Chinese is actually reserved for the Pekingese.

-Xi Shi is referenced in the saying 情人眼里出西施, meaning "beauty is in the eye of the beholder" (literally: "in the eyes of a lover, Xi Shi appears").
+Xi Shi is referenced in the idiom 情人眼里出西施, meaning "beauty is in the eye of the beholder" (literally: "in the eyes of a lover, Xi Shi appears").

+Since its introduction into literary works, the image of Xi Shi has continuously appeared and presented different colors in the writings of literati.
+From the initial "beauty of the world" to the "beauty disaster" in the Song Dynasty, and then to the "heroine" in the mid Ming Dynasty, the portrayal of her image carries the imprint of changes in the times and the interpretation of literati individuals.

+Xi Shi's hometown

+Xishi Old Town, located on the south side of Zhuji City, Zhejiang Province, is an important part of the national key scenic spots of the Ruanjiang River.
+It is a national AAAA tourist area.

+The scenic spots include the Wansa River Scenic Belt, the ancient Yue Cultural District, the Hall of Fame, the leisure resort, Fan Li Temple, Xishijeon Hall, Zheng Danjeong Pavilion, Guoyue Terrace, Feijianjeong Pavilion and Panshan Monument Gallery.

+The scenic spot was named Xishi Legend's municipal heritage base in June 2006, and was named Zhejiang Intangible Cultural Heritage Tourism Scenic Area in 2010.

+Although there has been controversy over the hometown of Xi Shi, on June 10, 2006, the first China Intangible Cultural Heritage Day, the State Council announced the first batch of China's intangible cultural heritage list, and the "Legend of Xi Shi" was listed.This means that the controversy over whether Xishi's hometown is Zhuji or Xiaoshan has settled over the years.